Stono/ci-in-a-box/README.md

 Welcome to the all in one GCP EU Kubernetes deployment script.

-Usage: start <command>
- - build      [preprod | prod | networking]  Plan and Build one of these
+Terraform commands:
+ - plan            [module]                        Perform a terraform plan
+ - apply-plan      [module]                        Apply a terraform plan
- - destroy    [preprod | prod | networking]  Destroy one of these
+ - destroy         [module] [terraform options]    Destroy one of these, (please be aware of dependencies)

+   Available modules: gocd modules networking preprod prod

+Application commands:
- - configure  [preprod | prod]               Configure one of these
+ - configure       [preprod | prod]                Configure an empty kubernetes cluster with basic config
  - deploy          [gocd-master | gocd-agents]     Deploy either the go master or agents

+Utility commands:
  - bootstrap                                       Does all of the above, on a new GCP project
  - nuke                                            Destroy everything in one devastating blow
+ - clean                                           Cleans up orphaned firewall rules, disks etc

 ```

 If you're on a fresh setup, just run `docker-compose run --rm ciinabox bootstrap`, wait a few minutes and then crack on building the stuff that matters.
 You'll get something like this: